Board Policy 504 – Discipline and Behavior

 • By action of the Board 1/11/60; Revised 9/21/70, 4/28/71, 5/73, 5/74, 11/8/76, 12/13/76, 8/21/78, 4/11/83, 11/10/86, 12/12/88, 7/17/89, 10/14/91, 6/14/93, 11/14/94, 2/13/95, 11/11/96, 03/17/03, 09/29/08, 4/12, 10/27/14, 10/12/15; Revised 8/28/17

 - Reviewed by Legal Counsel August 2015, June 2017

-Any item of clothing that disrupts the learning process
+- Any item of clothing or other apparel that disrupts the learning process;

-Clothing that promotes illegal products or acts (including those illegal to minors)
+- Clothing or other apparel that promotes or references illegal products or conduct (including those illegal to minors);

-Clothing that contains explicit violent or suggestive sexual content
+- Clothing or apparel that contains explicit violent content, obscene material, profanity, or suggestive sexual content;